thatvirtualboy/thatvirtualboy.github.io/_pages/wallgenie.md

 ---

 ### Announcing Wall•Genie!
-The easiest way to create unique, one-of-a-kind abstract wallpapers using the power of Generative AI.
+The easiest way to create beautiful wallpapers for your iPhone.

 It works like magic ✨